 Kids with disabilities can accomplish amazing things when we believe in them.
-Here are four ways you can empower your son or daughter:
+Here are five ways you can empower your son or daughter:

 1. Expect your child to be responsible.
 In a recent blog I shared the story of Ben Underwood, a teenager who is totally blind.
 I was impressed that he told his mother, “But mom, I’m blind,” and she replied, “You’re going to do chores just like everybody else.”
 And in an interview for CBS, his mother said, “Why should he get a break?
 I don’t get any.”
 Ben has gone on to live an active, full life, and does nearly everything a seeing person can.

 Now can I share a little secret with you?
 This is an absolute truth in my household.
 My son Kyle, who has autistic disorder, is the most responsible child in our family.
 Without being asked, at exactly the right time, Kyle will walk down the stairs from his bedroom and begin setting the table for dinner.
 He can do any task in the house.
 Before school, Kyle wakes up and dresses himself, makes his own breakfast, packs his own school lunch, and knows exactly when the bus will arrive.
 This was a child who, at the age of two, could not be controlled easily due to his tantrums.
 I’m glad I have expected him to be responsible.
 He always surprises me with what he is capable of accomplishing.